Aravindtheanalyst/Aravindtheanalyst/README.md

-Hi there 👋 I am Aravind Baskaran
-🎃 I'm currently looking for Data Analyst opportunities in the UK.
+Hi there 👋 I am Aravind Baskaran - A Self taught aspiring Data Analyst 🎃 I'm currently looking for Data Analyst opportunities in the UK.
 Building my problem-solving, communication and interview skills through: